cyberbotics/webots/docs/discord/technical-questions.md

 ## 2020

+##### David Mansolino [cyberbotics] 05/18/2020 13:37:53
+You're welcome

+##### yash 05/18/2020 13:37:40
+alright, thank you!👍

+##### David Mansolino [cyberbotics] 05/18/2020 13:36:48
+yes exactly

+##### yash 05/18/2020 13:36:36
+okay , so some functionalities that are not available using Robot API, then only may be I should go for supervisor programming?

+##### David Mansolino [cyberbotics] 05/18/2020 13:32:04
+It all dends what you want to do, but usually if you can do it only using the robot api it is better to use only the robot api.

 ##### yash 05/18/2020 13:24:21
 On what basis should I select whether to use controller or supervisor programming? for ex=position of a robot can be obtained through both controller as well as supervisor programming.
 So which to choose to programme the robot?